 Policymaking Process.
-(3 cr; A-F or Aud) Ways that group identity advocacy, including advocacy focused on race, disability, religion, sexuality, class and gender justice and influences on political and policymaking process.
+(3 cr; A-F or Aud.
+Prereq- MAPL or Grad Student or #)

+Ways that group identity advocacy, including advocacy focused on race, disability, religion, sexuality, class and gender justice and influences on political and policymaking process.
 Consideration of the opportunities and risks of suing such identities as a strategy for connected activism, community building and responsive public policy.

 MAPL 6001.
 Political Process and Public Policy.
 (3 cr; Stdnt Opt.
-Prereq-MAPL or Collegiate Grad student status or Grad School student status or #) Offers familiarity with the concepts of agenda setting and policy development and with the variable meanings used in the political arena to define core concepts like equitable and efficient.
+Prereq- Prereq- MAPL or Grad Student or #) Offers familiarity with the concepts of agenda setting and policy development and with the variable meanings used in the political arena to define core concepts like equitable and efficient.
 After reading and reporting on a leading book from the public affairs literature, students focus primarily on a policy they wish to see enacted or changed, then prepare background papers and oral presentations arguing for that enactment or change.

 MAPL 6002.
 Policy Evaluation.
 (3 cr; Stdnt Opt.
-Prereq- MAPL or Collegiate Grad student status or Grad School student status or #)

-Prepares students to understand and, in some cases, to perform, formal evaluations of policy proposals, including cost benefit analysis and other efficacybased measures.
+Prereq- Prereq- MAPL or Grad Student or #) Prepares students to understand and, in some cases, to perform, formal evaluations of policy proposals, including cost benefit analysis and other efficacybased measures.
 Students will learn that neither public policy nor politics are or can be ethically neutral.